corsfix/docs/src/content/docs/platform/render.md

 ## Custom Domains

-If you've configured a custom domain for your Render static site, make sure to add your custom domain (e.g., `https://yourdomain.com`) to the allowed origins in the Corsfix dashboard instead of the default Render-generated URL.
+If you've configured a custom domain for your Render static site, make sure to add your custom domain (e.g., `https://yourdomain.com`) to the origin domains in the Corsfix dashboard instead of the default Render-generated URL.